Probate Advance: Get Your Inheritance in 48 Hours

 What Is a Probate Advance?

 This distinction matters.
 Because a probate advance is a purchase (not a loan), there are no interest charges and no debt added to your name.
 The transaction does not appear on your credit report and has no effect on your ability to borrow money elsewhere.
 Advance amounts typically range from $5,000 to $250,000, depending on the size of the estate and your expected share.
+Use our probate advance calculator to see the estimated range for your specific situation.

 How a Probate Advance Works